The Making of

 While the artworks of the exhibition are accompanied by historical interpretation, Lauren's story emotively looks at the final reality for Frank from his own perspective.
 Her story added an extra dimension to the exhibition, which has been greatly appreciated by audiences.

-In writing her story, Lauren was influenced by Di's artworks, Ashlea's song and historically accurate information about Frank provided by both the project's curator Andrew Bowman-Bright and the Carnamah Historical Society & Museum.
+In writing her story, Lauren was influenced by Di's artworks, Ashlea's song and historical information about Frank provided by both the project's curator Andrew Bowman-Bright and the Carnamah Historical Society & Museum.
 In response to her story, lead artist Di Taylor created the exhibition's final artwork Dreaming of Freedom.

 Shiona Herbert has been in the education industry for over 20 years and is well known in Western Australia for developing engaging public programs and education resources.
 She is the director of Ignite Your Audience and works as a primary school teacher in WA's Mid West region.